lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    This layer performs 2D max pooling operation based on the input expected values.
    It wraps the C++/CUDA backend `cutagi.MaxPool2d`.

+   Initializes the MaxPool2d layer.

+   :param kernel_size: The size of the pooling window (a single integer for square kernels).
+   :type kernel_size: int
+   :param stride: The stride of the pooling operation.
+Default is 1.
+   :type stride: int
+   :param padding: The implicit zero padding added to both sides of the input.
+   :type padding: int
+   :param padding_type: The type of padding to be used (e.g., 0 for zero padding).
+   :type padding_type: int

    .. py:method:: get_layer_info() -> str